 Pro tip: Guests change the vibe of your day.
 One couple I’ve worked with that included guests did a hike with just the two of them before they even got ready.
 This gave them a chance to relax and spend quality time together without the pressure of it being their wedding day.
 It set the intention for their day and filled their quality time tank before spending the next stretch with their family.

 Don’t feel pressure to invite extras.
 Don’t let your parents pressure you into inviting all the aunts, uncles, and cousins only for it to turn into inviting second and third cousins, old coworkers, and every babysitter you had.
-If you need help explaining who is invited, check out this resource on how to tell your friends and family you’re eloping.
-The general idea will also help you explain to someone invited why more people are not invited.
 Most importantly, I want to leave you with encouragement.
 This is YOUR day.
 You get to pick who is in attendance.
 Not inviting someone doesn’t mean you don’t care about them.
 If the lack of an invite results in tension, that’s on the other person.
 The only relationships that will never recover are the ones that were broken before your choice to elope.

 If you’re inviting family to your ceremony, I’d recommend getting a venue space.
 Maybe it’s a vacation rental or a public lands amphitheater, but you’re going to want a space for them to actually hang out.
 Anything more than 3 guests in addition to you two gets complicated when you don’t have a specific space for a ceremony.
 The only exception is beaches because there’s enough room to spread out without disturbing other people enjoying the area.
 This is a great thing to discuss with your elopement photographer to make sure everyone is comfortable during your ceremony and respecting other visitors!